fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 ### Opcode Example Call

-Given a median 300-block fee-rate of 10 sats/byte, the following is a script that limits the input to being spent to only address `D` and address `C` in outputs 0 (for 24345200 satoshi), 1 (for 329435400 satoshi), and 2 (for 12345 satoshi) with a maximum fee of `10 * 2^5= 320 sats`.
+Given a 300-block `averageFeeRate` of 10 sats/byte, the following is a script that limits the input to being spent to only address `D` and address `C` in outputs 0 (for 24345200 satoshi), 1 (for 329435400 satoshi), and 2 (for 12345 satoshi) with a maximum fee of `10 * 2^5= 320 sats`.

 ```
 5